-To receive service hour credit for these activities, take a photo of your work and contact us for details on how to submit it.
+To receive service hour credit for these activities, email us at email@example.com.

 - Write book reviews of teen books that might be featured on our instagram or in the Library.
 Each review you write will count as 30 minutes of service.
 Email your reviews to the teen services librarians for credit!
 See examples here: https://www.instagram.com/mpplteen/

 - Tell us the name and author of the book.